SandyHoey/raven_movement/data/raw/README.txt

 	temp_mean (num): average daily temperature (not sure how this is calculated) temp_min (num): minimum daily temperature

-wolf_project_carcass_data: information about all carcasses detected by the Yellowstone Wolf Project
+wolf_project_carcass_data (csv): information about all carcasses detected by the Yellowstone Wolf Project
 	Kill number (chr): unique number that matches that provides the link to other data files for metadata about carcasses located
 	Cougar Kill . (fac): unique ID for detected cougar kills (probably incomplete) STUDY PERIOD (chr): if the carcass was made during one of the Yellowstone Wolf Project winter study periods